 - First run is at 60% of your speed and challenge level.

 - Give each other space - do not pass another skier in the group, give space ahead of you.

 - Do not pass the session leader unless instructed to do otherwise.

 Full Day Sessions

 Sessions start at different times and on different mountains.
-Please check RTP for the most accurate information and contact firstname.lastname@example.org if you see any inconsistencies.
+Please click here to Sign up for training in RPOS

-You must sign up in RTP to participate in a full day session.
-These hours will be tracked and potentially earn you a higher wage!
+You must sign up in RPOS to participate in any on snow session.
+These hours are tracked, and can potentially earn you a higher wage!

 - CSIA/CASI Prep (all levels)